rndlabs/openbzz-exchange-contracts/README.md

 1. Purchase BZZ tokens and send them directly to an address on Gnosis Chain.
 2. Purchase BZZ tokens, send them to Gnosis Chain and directly top-up a stamp.

+### BZZ Cross Chain Router

+`BzzCrossChainRouter` is a small utility contract that resides on Gnosis Chain and is responsible for redirecting `BZZ`.
+This router will:

+1. Redirect `BZZ` that has been bridged, using the `onTokenBridged` callback from `HomeBridge`.
+2. Redirect `BZZ` that has been transferred, using the `onTokenTransfer` callback for `ERC677` transfers.

+No fees are deducted by this utility contract.